 - Voices from Within: Healthcare Storytelling to Restore Purpose and Meaning

-- A Longitudinal Study of Co-Design with a Vulnerable and Underserved Community in New York City
+- Impact of Insurance and Access, on Health Outcomes: A Longitudinal Study of Co-Design with a Vulnerable and Underserved Community in New York City

 Selected Past Projects/Programs: